 "Being an athlete going into normal life is tough," the tennis great, who is currently working as a Channel Nine commentator for the 2021 Australian Open, tells Good Health & Wellbeing.

 "When you're a professional athlete, you're in this bubble that's not reality – everything is done for you, from food and exercise, to travel and management, so going back into real life was very different."

 "And for me, I retired very suddenly because of an injury, so it really wasn't something I expected.
 I was left asking myself: 'What do I do next?'
 'What do I get into?'
 I wasn't prepared for it, and that's where my weight gain started."

 Her weight blew out to 120kg.
 Realising that she had to do something, the tennis pro looked for help.

-Just as she made an effort to shift physical weight, two years ago the Croatian-born star made a bold move to lose years of emotional weight with the publication of her 2017 memoir, Unbreakable.
+Just as she made an effort to shift physical weight, four years ago the Croatian-born star made a bold move to lose years of emotional weight with the publication of her 2017 memoir, Unbreakable.

 Detailing the abuse that she suffered at the hands of her father from the age of six, readers were horrified to discover that while the tennis prodigy was publicly killing it on the court, in private she was regularly kicked and whipped with a leather belt.

 Since the book's release, which topped the Aussie book charts, Jelena has received a flurry of support from fans, and by laying her demons to rest in its pages, she has become a champion and spokesperson for those suffering from both abuse and mental illness.